BrownAppliedCryptography/brownappliedcryptography.github.io/src/docs/projects/yaos.md

 ## Running

 To build the project, `cd`  into the `build` folder and run `cmake ..`.
 This will generate a set of Makefiles building the whole project.
-From here, you can run `make` to generate a binary you can run, `./auth_user` or `./auth_server` or `./auth_2fa`, and `make check` to run any tests you write in the `test` folder.
+From here, you can run `make` to generate a binary you can run, and you can run `make check` to run any tests you write in the `test` folder.

-If you would like to add new files (e.g. to hold helper functions), make sure to include them in the `CMakeLists.txt` file s othat `cmake` can pick up on the new files.

 ## Testing